 All costumes at Florida Supercon must be PG during regular exhibition room hours.
 After hours, please keep it PG-13.
 We are a family friendly show.
 Use common sense.
 Anything that is illegal outside of the convention is illegal inside the convention.

-Florida Supercon reserves the right to deem a costume as unacceptable and request the wearer make modifications as necessary, change out of the costume entirely into more appropriate clothing, or require you to leave the convention.
+Florida Supercon reserves the right to deem a costume as unacceptable and to request the wearer make modifications as necessary, change out of the costume entirely into more appropriate clothing, or require you to leave the convention.

 If your costume hinders your vision or movement in any way, you should have a friend, or “handler”, with you at all times who can move and see freely.
 Leashes are permitted; however, if you are wearing the collar, you must be holding the handle.
-Leashes should not be extended between two or more people, as this causes an issue for the other patrons.
+Leashes should not be held between two or more people, as this causes an issue for the other patrons.

-Masks are allowed, however security and staff may ask you to remove your mask at any time, for any reason for identification purposes.
+Masks are allowed however, security and staff may ask you to remove your mask at any time, for any reason for identification purposes.

 QUESTIONABLE MATERIAL: Some costumes from anime, comic books, sci-fi, video games, and other sources may contain questionable material.
 We do not allow the use of hate symbols on costumes.
 You may wear a costume that is an accurate representation of an existing character in fandom, but shock costumes, or costumes which have the sole purpose of offending and disrespecting other individuals, cultures, or religions in any way, will not be tolerated.
 We ask that you be respectful of other attendees.